Blog

 An overview and timeline were shared with staff to help them prepare for the upcoming changes.
 More importantly, it allowed the ‘why’ to be communicated.

 To pre-empt the biggest cause of resistance to change in schools (workload and sufficient time), it was made clear that it would result in very little (if any) increased workload.
-A great attribute of oracy strategies is that they do not require detailed planning, resources or marking.
+A great attribute of oral communication strategies is that they do not require detailed planning, resources or marking.

 Signing up to Voice 21’s ‘Discover Oracy’ programme, CPD was provided for two ‘Oracy Champions’.
 These positions were taken by the English lead and an Assistant Headteacher.